Adrian1707/robot-simulator/README.md

 ## Test Data

-The problem description provides the following example test cases.
 These test cases are included in commands.txt and their actual output can be verified by running

 ```bash